Chinmay-D-vaspp/AI-x-SAP-BTP-Workshop/Ex_4/README.md

 ![](./Exercise%204.img/ex4.img69.jpg)

-We are going to now going to create the capture image functionality.
+We are now going to create the capture image functionality.

 First copy the Browse files button